Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Analytical considerations

-As shown in Ref. \cite{old}, dynamical system (\ref{kappa}), (\ref{zeta}) gives rise to unbounded and trapped trajectories in the $\left( \zeta ,\kappa \right)$ plane, which, in terms of Eq.\ (\ref{dark}), correspond to solutions for freely moving dark solitons, and those trapped by the $ \mathcal{PT}$ dipole.
-Comparison of these results with numerical simulation is possible in a qualitative form, as shown in Section~\ref{sec3}.
+It was demonstrated in Ref.\ \onlinecite{old} that dynamical system (\ref{kappa}), (\ref{zeta}) gives rise to unbounded and trapped trajectories in the $\left(\zeta ,\kappa \right) $ plane, which, in terms of Eq.\ (\ref{dark}), correspond, respectively, to solutions for freely moving shallow dark solitons and those trapped by the $\mathcal{PT}$ dipole.
+As mentioned above, comparison of these results with numerical simulations is possible in a qualitative form, as shown below in Section~\ref{sec3}.